THE NIGHT BEFORE JURY, CALL 360-249-4660

-Since you are probably wondering what your jury service involves here are answers to the most commonly asked questions.
+Since you are probably wondering what your jury service involves, below are answers to the most commonly asked questions.

 How was I chosen?

-Your name was selected at random from a jury source list put together from the voter registration, driver license and Aidenticard@ records.
+Your name was selected at random from a jury source list put together from the voter registration, driver license, and Aidenticard@ records.
 To be eligible, you must be at least 18 years of age, a citizen of the United States, a resident of the county in which you are to serve as a juror, and you must be able to communicate in English.
-If you have ever been convicted of a felony, you must have had your civil rights restored.

 How long will I serve?

 As of August 1999, the courts have shortened the term of service.
 The jury term in Grays Harbor County is one (1) month which you are usually only called in one time or one (1) trial.
 Keep in mind, if you are chosen to sit as a juror the trial may last longer than one week — most trials in Superior Court last 1 to 3 days.

 How much is the compensation for jury service?

 The compensation for jury service is $15.00 a day and a mileage fee based on the address on file to the Business Park.

 Where do I park when I report for jury service?

 There is a parking lot for jurors at the location.